 Browse Journals and Peer-Reviewed Series

-The Barry Law Review is a forum for scholars, practitioners, and students to discuss legal issues of local and national concern.
+The Barry Law Review is a forum for scholars, practitioners, and students to publish high-quality legal scholarship on contemporary issues.
 Managed by student editors under the direction of a faculty advisor, the Barry Law Review is an invitation-only organization that recognizes second- and third-year law students for their outstanding academic achievement and writing skills.

 The Barry University School of Law Child and Family Law Journal (CFLJ) incorporates scholarly articles discussing all topics related to child and family law, including contributions by distinguished authors in legal and interdisciplinary fields.
 Child and family law addresses such legal matters as adoption, civil unions, marriages, divorces, prenuptial agreements, child custody, property settlements, juvenile adjudication, and much more.
 The Child and Family Law Journal is managed and edited by their Executive Board and a team of Associate Editors, all under the direction of Dean Leticia Diaz and their Faculty Advisor, Professor Cathren Koehlert-Page.